 Below is a picture of how I chop the chives.
 Line up the chives and cut them into small pieces.

 You cut the fresh chives as you would for use, but we will dry them.
 A sharp knife is helpful.

 The easiest way to dry chives

-The quickest, easiest and best way (in my gardening and cooking experience) is to preserve this herb by oven-drying it.
+The quickest, easiest, and best way (in my gardening and cooking experience) is to preserve this herb by oven-drying it.
 Once you have finished cutting the chives, lay them in a single layer on a baking sheet.
 I always use parchment paper when drying herbs.

 Heat the oven to the lowest temperature it will allow.
 You are aiming for 100 degrees Fahrenheit.
 My oven holds this temperature to proof dough.
-You aren't trying to bake the tray, you just want to remove the moisture.
+You aren't trying to bake the tray; you want to remove the moisture.
 Depending on how big of a batch you have, it will normally take about an hour.
-Occasionally stir so that the chopped chives are separated and can be evenly warmed.
+Occasionally, stir so that the chopped chives are separated and can be evenly warmed.
 Once the chives look and feel dry, I turn the oven off and let them sit for a few more minutes.
-They don't get too dry, but if they are not totally dry, there is a chance they will spoil.
+They don't get too dry, but if they are not dry, there is a chance they will spoil.

 How to store

-Your dried chives should be stored in a jar (small mason jar, or reuse a spice jar) and keep them in a cool dry place.
+Your dried chives should be stored in a jar (small mason jar or reuse a spice jar), and keep them in a cool, dry place.

 Alternative ways of preserving